 Frequently Asked Questions

-A: Individuals who are looking for the training they need to begin a medical billing business or to gain employment as a Medical Biller in a doctor's office or hospital.
-We also have many doctors across the country who send their Medical Billing Staff to us for training.
+A: Individuals who are looking for the training they need to begin a medical billing business or to gain employment as a Medical Biller in a doctor's office, clinic or hospital.
+We also have many doctors across the country who send their Medical Billing Staff to us for training and certification.

 Q: Are you Nationally Recognized?

 A: Yes, we are.
 Our Medical Billing Certification Course was actually the first of its kind to be developed and distributed in 1999.
 Our course is applicable in all 50 states.